Does Debt get split during Divorce?

 It’s important to know that certain debts cannot be included in a bankruptcy or consumer proposal, namely child support and spousal support payments.
 These new payments can often cause financial strain and lead to declaring bankruptcy or filing consumer proposal, so it’s important to know that child support and alimony payments survive debt restructuring.

-If you find you cannot qualify to take debt solely in your own name, you may want to speak with a Licensed Insolvency Trustee (Doug Lee & Associates) and get all the facts in order to make the most informed decision.
+If you find you cannot qualify to take debt solely in your own name, you may want to speak with a Licensed Insolvency Trustee (Doug Lee & Associates) and get all the facts in order to make the most informed decision on divorce debt.